ImAiR: Airwriting Recognition framework using Image Representation of IMU Signals: Proposed Method

 \subsubsection{Gramian Angular Field}

 Granular Angular Field (GAF) \cite{wang2015imaging} is a method to encode time series to an image by using polar coordinate based matrix, while still preserving the inherent temporal relationships in the time-series.
-For $V = \{v_1,v_2,....,v_L\}$, a time-series of length $L$, the first step is to rescale the elements of $V$ so that they fall within the range of $[-1,1]$:
+For $V = \{v_1,v_2,....,v_L\}$, a time-series of length $L$, the first step is to rescale the elements of $V$ so that they fall within the range of $[-1,1]$.
+The rescaled time-series is further converted to polar coordinates as $\theta_i = arccos(\tilde{v_i})$ and $r_i = \frac{t_i}{L}$.